nwcourses/nwcourses.github.io/COM623/week_7/index.md

 Inside the `createPOI()` function, we read the form data that was sent using the `formData` parameter.
 This is a parameter of type `FormData`, which is a standard JavaScript object (not part of Next.js or React) allowing you to read form data that was sent.
 Note how we retrieve each item of form data with the `get()` method, passing in the ID of the form field as an argument.

 Note also how we use `redirect()` to redirect the user back to the route when the POI has been added, which will reload the form into the client.

+### Exercise 4

+- By developing an API route handler, implement an AJAX-based song search (by artist) using your HitTastic!
+SQLite database.
+- Create a form allowing the user to add a new song to the database and a server action to actually add the song to the database.